Cruising 101, Part 6: Hidden (Extra) Costs

 9. Photos: Of course it is easy to say bring your own camera or use your phone to take photos.
 That seems to be a no-brainer.
 But there might be that rare family reunion when all of the grandkids are there at the same time.
 Having the cruise line take your photo is free.
 You have until the last night to choose which prints to buy.

 NYC Traveler Tip: choose one print or check out the prices for the digital download packages.
 You can print your own.
 10. Wifi and Phone Service: There several plans available for wifi.
+Many cruise lines offer what they call faster service (honestly, it was the same speed we used to have for the lower rate).
+Now what used to be the regular speed is the premium and the basic package is as slow as molasses.
 If you use the phone in the cabin, read the info about the charges.
 Figure out what you can live without and choose the most basic.
 You might want to consider international service with your mobile provider rather than logging on to the free wifi in every port (a good way to get hacked).
 Send your love ones your itinerary and tell them you will check in at the ports.
 Fair warning: on sea days and at dinner time, the wifi can be extremely slow!
 NYC Traveler Tip: There are several messaging apps that will work for texts and calls through wifi.
 (But, you're on vacation.
 Disconnect for a day or so.)

 NYC Traveler Tip: Throughout this series, we have been warning about getting left at a port (though that has never happened to us!).
 But we have been on more than two ship-sponsored excursions that were late getting back to the ship!
-Keep in touch with your tour guide.
+Keep in touch with your tour guide or cab.
+The international plan for mobile phone service is worth it if you travel often.

 Happy Travels!